psboonstra/RankModeling/README.md

 <samp>gather_data.R</samp> reads in the problem list data from the .csv files and recharacterizes from ranked lists to ordered lists.
 Case 23 == Case A; Case 111 == Case B; Case 83 == Case C

 <samp>fit_model.R</samp> calls the previous two scripts and then calculates the solution paths and creates the tables and figures reported in the manuscript.

+## Acknowledgments

+This work was supported by the National Institutes of Health (UL1TR002240)